stateful/docs.runme.dev/docs/configuration/runme-gist.md

 ![Runme cloud login page ](../../static/img/configuration-page/runme-cloud.png)

 3. **View Sessions Output**
-      Session output is a Runme feature that stores your generated cell outputs in a separate file so you can access them whenever necessary.
+      Session Output is a Runme feature that stores your generated cell outputs in a separate file so you can access them whenever necessary.
 See the [Session output](../configuration/auto-save#session-outputs) guide.

-To view your session output, click “Sessions Outputs” to inspect the locally recorded session.
+To view your Session Output, click “Sessions Outputs” to inspect the locally recorded session.
 Alternatively, you can find it on the left-hand side of your VS Code right inside your current working directory.

 ![Runme gist session output](../../static/img/configuration-page/runme-gist-sessionoutput.png)